Learning Outcomes

 link to Reading list quiz (use your University login to sign-in)

-The National Oceanographic Library uses an in-house classification scheme
+The National Oceanographic Library uses its own classification scheme:

-If you need assistance finding materials please speak to library staff at the Help Desk at the National Oceanographic Library who will be pleased to help you.
+If you need assistance finding materials, then please speak to the staff at the help desk and they will be happy to help you.

-These guides explain how to find and locate books, printed journals, reports and Loose Papers at NOL.
+The following guides explain how to find and locate books, printed journals, reports, and loose papers:

 Now go to the Literature Databases section